How to Rank Up in CSGO – The Ultimate Player’s Guide

 Sure, shooting the opponent in the head gets the trick done but there are many other important techniques to master.
-Smoking, flashing, quick-scoping, etc. are all skills often neglected by newbies that get all the more important later on.
+Smoking, flashing, quick-scoping, etc. are all skills often neglected by newbies which only care about the latest csgo skins that get all the more important later on.

 Get to know your locations

 It is important to play on different maps, not only to keep the experience exciting for longer but also to learn different play styles.
 It is however recommended that you choose a pool of maps that you feel comfortable with and focus on them in competitive play.
 Getting to know a map like the palm of your hand can give you an important edge.

 Invest in a proper computer, mouse, keyboard, internet connection and headset.
 CS:GO is a game that’s all about shaving off the split seconds it takes you to react.
 If any of those are sub-standard it could be the difference between who gets the first shot in.
 Communication and sound are also key.

 We hope this guide has given you a clearer picture of what you need to do to get ahead in CS:GO.
 Whatever your skill level now, be prepared for a long and difficult journey.
 It’s easy to lose sight of what’s important when playing competitively so as a final tip we just want to say: Remember to have fun!